jrgroves/ECON691/setup_config.md

+---
-# Setup, Configuration, and Brief Tour
+title: Setup, Configuration, and Brief Tour
+---

+# Setup and Configuration
 Now that we have the programs installed using the default options, we need to make some configuration changes and setup some options within the software.

 ## GIT Identification